 7.1.1 Temperature.
-If the equipment has an internal temperature controller, make sure that the testing equipment, inking unit and printing disc and the test material are maintained at the correct temperature (23 ± 0.5) °C).
+If the equipment has an internal temperature controller, make sure that the testing equipment, inking unit and printing disc and the test material are maintained at the correct temperature $(23 \pm 0.5 \text{ °C})$.

-- 7.1.2 Printing disc.
+7.1.2 Printing disc.
 Select a disc (5.1.2) having a width matching the width of the sector.
-If set-off is to be measured, use the same kind of discs as in printing. - 7.1.3 Inking the printing disc.
-Introduce ink into the inking unit and ink the printing disc in accordance with the manufacturer's instructions. - 7.1.4 Printing pressure.
+If set-off is to be measured, use the same kind of discs as in printing.

+7.1.3 Inking the printing disc.
+Introduce ink into the inking unit and ink the printing disc in accordance with the manufacturer's instructions.

+7.1.4 Printing pressure.
 Set the printing force to 650 N for the 50 mm wide printing disc and to 415 N for the 32 mm wide printing disc to give a line load of (13 ± 1) kN/m.
+If set-off is to be measured, use the same line load in the second printing nip.

+7.1.5 Printing speed.
+Adjust the printing speed to 1,0 m/s.

+Note 1 - If there is a risk that picking will occur, a lower speed, e.g. 0,5 m/s, may be chosen.
+This must be stated in the report.

+Note 2 - Another method can also be used to avoid picking: Attach a piece of plastic tape to the areas on the paper where the cylinder stops against the printing disc during printing, because in those places the risk of picking is the greatest.
+This must be stated in the report.

-If set-off is to be measured, use the same line load in the second printing nip. - 7.1.5 Printing speed.
-Adjust the printing speed to 1,0 m/s. - 7.1.6 Delay time.
-If set-off is to be measured, adjust the delay time to 1,0 s.
-With the printing speed of 1 m/s, set-off values after two delay-times, 1,0 s and 0,06 s, are obtained on the same test piece of set-off paper.
+7.1.6 Delay time.
+If set-off is to be measured, adjust the delay time to a suitable level to provide meaningful data for the paper and ink concerned.

+Note 3 - Different times may be necessary for different materials.

+Note 4 - When using the printing speed of 1,0 m/s, two delay times for set-off can be used:

+- 1) immediately following the printing (approx. 0,06 s), - 2) the chosen delay time.